Jamesxu182/Calculator/README.md

 ## Introduction

-This is a simple implementation of basic calculator, which is wrote by C and GTK library. the inspiration comes from the calculator in iPhone.
+This is a simple implementation of basic calculator, which is written by C and GTK library. the inspiration comes from the calculator in iPhone.
 The project is built with Anjuta, which is a open source software for gnome.
+Recently, I just have compile successfully on Linux.

 ## Screenshot